 The mole fractions of greenhouse and related gases, measured under unpolluted conditions, exhibit variations on different time scales.
 The two major components are seasonal variations and long-term trends.
-Several attempts have been made to separate these variations from the measured data, including objective curve fitting (Keeling et al., 1989), digital filtering (Thoning et al., 1989; Nakazawa et al., 1991), or both (Conway et al., 1994; Dlugokencky et al., 1994).
+Several attempts have been made to separate these variations in the measured data, including objective curve fitting (Keeling et al., 1989), digital filtering (Thoning et al., 1989; Nakazawa et al., 1991), or both (Conway et al., 1994; Dlugokencky et al., 1994).

-In this report, seasonal variations derived from components of Fourier harmonics and long-term trends are extracted by low-pass filtering with a cut-off frequency of 0.48 year-1 for each selected site.
-Details are described in WDCGG Data Summary No. 22 (WMO, 2000).
+In the work reported here, average seasonal variations derived from components of Fourier harmonics and long-term trends were extracted via Lanczos low-pass filtering (Duchon, 1979) with a cut-off frequency of 0.48 cycles/year for each selected site.
+The details are presented in WMO (2009a) and WDCGG Data Summary No. 22 (WMO, 2000).